smbeiragh/sanam/README.md

 1. *Mono color* with a single primary color
 2. *Adjacent colors* and *Triad colors* with one primary color and two secondary colors)
-3. *Tetrad* colors with four colors one primary color and two secondary colors plus a complement color
+3. *Tetrad* colors with four colors, one primary color and two secondary colors plus a complement color

-Sanam define four different color name as primary, secondary1, secondary2 and a complement for the maximum number of colors and semantic names for several shades of each color. base on variable naming convention an example can look like this
+Sanam define four different color name as primary, secondary1, secondary2 and a complement for the maximum number of colors and semantic names for several shades of each color. base on variable naming convention an example may look like as following

 ```scss